You Can Make a Difference in a Child's Life: Adoption or Permanent Managing Conservatorship

-- DFPS rules out adoption as an option; and
+- DFPS rules out adoption as an option.

 To be approved, kinship caregivers must:

-- negotiate and sign a PCA Agreement with DFPS; and
+- Negotiate and sign a PCA Agreement with DFPS.

 Kinship Program Financial Assistance

-If you are a realtive or close family friend who is not a foster parent, you may be approved for limited support through the Kinship Program.
+If you are a relative or close family friend who is not a foster parent, you may be approved for limited support through the Kinship Program.
 Ask your child’s caseworker for details.